bastian-pnptc/premaster/index.md

   title: Join us!
   content: >
     You can apply at any time - we do our best to adapt the program to your needs as long as the duration stays between **10 to 18 months**.

     **PLEASE NOTE:** The fastest way to get your application reviewed is to apply via the link below.
 You might have read about this program on external job boards including Daimlers/Mercedes-Benz career site.
 Those applications will not be lost but if you want to reach us with out any detours, click below.
   box_title: Not ready for the full 12-month experience?
   box: >
     We are always looking for interns in all fields of business as well as talents for a special position in the interdisciplinary area between graphic design, coding and economics.

     If you think you are a fit please address your application to [Daniela (d.iannini@pnptc.com)](mailto:d.iannini@pnptc.com).

     We are thrilled to get you on board.
 contact:
-  title: 'Reach<br>out<br>to'
+  title: "Reach<br>out<br>to"
   address:
     name: Daniela Iannini
     position: Executive Assistant
-    phone: +49 (0) 1577 9502552
+    phone: +49 (0) 151 4646 8734
     email: d.iannini@pnptc.com
 footer:
-  - '1: Mercedes-Benz AG currently solely cooperates for the position  <b>Innovation Management & Technology</b> and <b>Community & Communication Manager</b>.'
+  - "1: Mercedes-Benz AG currently solely cooperates for the position  <b>Innovation Management & Technology</b> and <b>Community & Communication Manager</b>."
 ---